cakephp/authentication/docs/en/index.rst

 =======================

 Once you have the middleware applied to your application you'll need a way for users to login.
+Please ensure your database has been created with the Users table structure used in :doc:`tutorial </tutorials-and-examples/cms/database>`.
 First generate a Users model and controller with bake:

 .. code-block:: shell